 Since our last published note in December, market moves have been dominated by the actions of the new (second) Trump administration.
-Investors initially reacted positively to the result of the election, anticipating a wave of regulatory and tax cuts for business; global stocks, led by the S&P 500, rallied.
-However, this sentiment quickly declined as the president switched his focus to trade policy, including the implementation of tariffs and protectionist measures.
-Initial measures against China, Mexico and Canada were a precursor to "Liberation Day" on 2 April, with the announcement of "reciprocal tariffs" on virtually every country set at a baseline of 10% and rising in proportion with each country's bilateral trade deficit with the US.
+Investors initially reacted very favourably to the result of the election, anticipating a wave of regulatory and tax cuts for business; global stocks, led by the S&P 500 Index, rallied.
+However, this sentiment quickly soured as the president switched his focus to his long-held obsession of tariffs and trade protection.
+Initial measures against China, Mexico and Canada were a mere precursor to "Liberation Day" on 2 April, with the announcement of "reciprocal tariffs" on virtually every country set at a baseline of 10% and rising in proportion with each country's bilateral trade deficit with the US (the difference between what the US imports from and exports to another country).

-These measures, which appeared to have been more extensive than investors had expected, caused turmoil across global markets.
-Equities sold off heavily, and in the US, this was accompanied by a notable simultaneous jump in government bond yields and fall in the value of the dollar, as the whole US financial system came under significant pressure.
+These measures, which were much more severe than investors had expected, caused turmoil across global markets.
+Equities sold off heavily, and in the US, this was accompanied by a highly unusual simultaneous jump in government bond yields (reflecting falling prices of government debt) and fall in the value of the dollar, as the whole US financial system came under significant pressure.

-In response, and one week after the initial announcement, the president introduced a 90-day pause to tariffs above the 10% baseline, with the notable exception of China (increased to an eye-watering 125%).
-Markets responded, with the S&P 500 recording its strongest one-day rally since 2008, and pressure on government debt eased.
+Something had to give, and one week after the initial announcement, the president introduced a 90-day pause to tariffs above the 10% baseline, with the notable exception of China (increased to an eye-watering 125%).
+Markets responded, with the S&P 500 recording its best one-day rally since 2008 (a year associated with the global financial crisis), and pressure on government debt eased.